-Christmas morning requires a special breakfast, click and breakfast treats for me is pan perdu.
-While I did bake a day before so I had some boules to sacrifice, men’s health I don’t routinely stock the fridge with cream.
+Christmas morning requires a special breakfast, and breakfast treat for me is pan perdu.
+While I did bake a day before so I had some boules to sacrifice, I don’t routinely stock the fridge with cream.
 As such, we were forced with a low fat, milk version.
 Not as decadent, but surprisingly good.

-Since I didn’t go into work on Thursday, otolaryngologist I had a box of Stan’s Glazed Donuts at my disposal.
-Since there was no way I was going to throw them away, what is ed I knew it was time to let necessity take action.
-The best donuts in California will beget the best bread pudding, visit this right?
+Since I didn’t go into work on Thursday, I had a box of Stan’s Glazed Donuts at my disposal.
+Since there was no way I was going to throw them away, I knew it was time to let necessity take action.
+The best donuts in California will beget the best bread pudding, right?